Chrétien de Troyes

 68 So listen how he delivers it.

 Unfortunately, the Conte du Graal ends in the middle of a scene, which might imply to the suggestible that Chrétien paid the ultimate penalty for insulting the count!
-According to Albert W. Thompson, “of the fifteen existing Old French manuscripts of Chrétien’s Perceval, only four stop at the end of the work of the original author" (19).
-It is not surprising from our point of view that “In the majority of the Perceval manuscripts, there is no indication of a change of author" (20), which reveals that some continuations were passed off at the time as Chrétien’s work.
+According to Albert W. Thompson, “of the fifteen existing Old French manuscripts of Chrétien’s Perceval, only four stop at the end of the work of the original author" (11).
+It is not surprising from our point of view that “In the majority of the Perceval manuscripts, there is no indication of a change of author" (12), which reveals that some continuations were passed off as Chrétien’s work.

 This could explain why the Manessier continuation was written under the patronage of Countess Jeanne of Flanders (1194-1244) and why some manuscripts replaced Chrétien’s prologue with an Elucidation.
 The overlong introduction mimics the style of Chrétien but omits the ambiguous praise and even fails to maintain the octosyllabic rhymes.
 The proof that it was meant to replace Chrétien’s ambiguous prologue is revealed in the last seven lines, which were retained from the original: